nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

   }
 })
 ```
-Then remove this index with
+Then remove this index with:
 ```
 db.default.dropIndex({"ecm:id": 1})
 ```

-Note that adding the unique index will fail if the database contains duplicates.
-This command helps to find the duplicates
+Note that, adding the unique index will fail if the database contains duplicates. </br>
+This command helps to find the duplicates:
 ```
 db.default.aggregate(
      {"$group": {"_id": "$ecm:id", "count": {"$sum": 1}, objectids: {$addToSet: "$_id"}}},
      {"$match": {"count": {"$gt": 1}}},
      {"$project": {"ecm:id": "$_id", "objectids": "$objectids", "_id": 0}}
 )
 ```
-Run the following command to remove a duplicated document.
-Caution: you must keep **one** object with a given ecm:id.
+Run the following command to remove a duplicated document:</br>
+(Caution: you must keep **one** object with a given ecm:id)
 ```
 db.default.remove({"_id": ObjectId(".......")})
 ```

-To manually create the index, run
+To manually create the index, run:
 ```
 db.default.createIndex({"ecm:id": 1}, {unique: true, background: true})
 ```